hgajjar/spryker-graphql/README.md

 ## TODO:
+- [ ] Add tests
-- [ ] create data resolver for all parent types manually and feed in QueryType
+- [ ] Create data resolver for all parent types manually and feed in QueryType
 - [ ] (later, not decided) Use jwt token and store session ID int it, and use it to initiate session.